 “Relationship problems revolve around lack of healthy, assertive communication; communication that is open, direct, respectful, honest, and personal.”– Darlene Lancer, JD, LMFT Toxic Relationships

 Communication that can GIVE you energy and have you feel safe and seen and heard is called “Appreciative Communication”.

 AC is a coaching term described as listening with a willingness to consider that the other person has a point of view, or unmet need, or desire that’s right and good, even if it is contributing to a feeling of friction or conflict.

-When communication breaks down in a relationship, communication may include a lot of criticism, defensiveness, maybe even contempt or disgust or something called “stonewalling” where someone just leaves the conversation, either physically or energetically.
+When communication breaks down in a relationship, communication may include a lot of criticism, defensiveness, maybe even contempt or disgust, “stonewalling,” where someone just leaves the conversation, either physically or energetically.

-It’s hard to make much progress your relationships lack good communication – they drain our energy, because we end up feeling unsafe, unseen, and unheard.
+It’s hard to make much progress if your relationships lack good communication – they drain your energy, because you end up feeling unsafe, unseen, and unheard.